loekd/ServiceFabric.ServiceBus/README.md

 		// Also, define a QueueName:
 		string serviceBusQueueName = CloudConfigurationManager.GetSetting("QueueName");
-		yield return new ServiceInstanceListener(parameters => new ServiceBusQueueCommunicationListener( new Handler(this)
+		yield return new ServiceInstanceListener(context => new ServiceBusQueueCommunicationListener( new Handler(this)
-			, parameters
+			, context
 			, serviceBusQueueName));
 	}
 }